 • Veterans & Active Duty Military: this is the percentage of a state that is a veteran or active duty military.
 High levels of transience cause volatility in active duty military populations, but veterans make up most of this demographic regardless.
 We expect these voters will continue to shift towards Democrats given the party’s high emphasis on institutionalism.

 • Jewish Americans: the percentage of a state that is Jewish, which is small in most states, but potentially important in close states with a higher share of Jewish Americans, like Pennsylvania and Nevada.
-Though this group is already heavily Democratic, we expect these voters to buoy Democrats more this cycle.
+Though this group is already heavily Democratic, we expect these voters to shift slightly away from the party this cycle.

 • Mormon Americans: the percentage of a state that is Mormon.
 Though not particularly widespread, they are an important enough part of the electorate in many Mountain West states (and in potential swing states like Arizona and Nevada), and we expect them to continue shifting towards Democrats this election given the Republican Party’s recent turn away from the group’s priorities.